Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

-Accordingly, by properly selecting the damping strength, greater final entanglement can be achieved.
-For example, see Fig. \ref {fig:dampoutofp_mixpure}, with $W_{1}$, $W_{3}$, and $W_{5}$ in (b), $W_{2}$ and $W_{4}$ in (c), $W_{7}$, $W_{8}$, and $W_{10}$ in (e), and $W_{9}$ in (f).
-The resulting entanglement values significantly exceed those of the $ \Delta \phi =0$ case.
-Notably, $I^{A/B}\left( t\right) $ in Eq. (\ref {eq:IABt_mid}) resembles Eq. (\ref{eq:It}), and they become identical when $ \eta =0$ and $\Delta \phi =0$.
-In the present case, however, $I^{A}(t)\neq \text{const.}\times I^{B}(t)$, marking a departure from the single-ETI-based eigen-decomposition in Eq. (\ref{eq:rhot}).
-Note also that the damping mimics the scenario in which the two qubits, $A$ and $B$, move in opposite directions away from the qudit $C$, thereby experiencing a decaying alternating $J$.
+Accordingly, by optimizing the damping strength, one can maximize the final stable entanglement.
+As shown in Fig. \ref{fig:dampoutofp_mixpure}, specific weightings---$W_{1}$, $W_{3}$ , $W_{5}$ in (b); $W_{2}$, $W_{4}$ in (c); $ W_{7}$, $W_{8}$, $W_{10}$ in (e); and $W_{9}$ in (f)---yield frozen entanglement values that significantly exceed those achievable in the $ \Delta \phi =0$ case.
+We note that $I^{A/B}\left( t\right) $ in Eq. (\ref {eq:IABt_mid}) reduces to Eq. (\ref{eq:It}) only in the limit $\eta =0$ and $ \Delta \phi =0$.
+In the damped, out-of-phase scenario, $I^{A}\left( t\right) $ is no longer proportional to $I^{B}\left( t\right) $, marking a fundamental departure from the single-ETI eigen-decomposition used in Eq. ( \ref{eq:varrhot}).
+Physically, this damping model is also realizable in a scenario where the two qubits, $A$ and $B$, move in opposite directions away from the central qudit $C$, thereby experiencing a spatially decaying, alternating RKKY interaction. \emph{Up to here...}